HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

 Create a new watchlist entry for the user.
     - If the watchlist entry already exists, raises a ValidationError.
     **Parameter:**
         - serializer: The serializer for the watchlist entry to be created.
+    **Returns:**
+        - None

+##  WatchlistEntryViewSet

+### def get_queryset(self):
+Returns a queryset of WatchlistEntry objects for the authenticated user.
+Filters the WatchlistEntry objects to only include entries that belong to the authenticated user's watchlist.
+    **Returns:**
+        QuerySet: A queryset of WatchlistEntry objects.

+### def perform_create(self, serializer):
+Create a new watchlistEntry for the user.
+Check:
+    - If the video is already in the user's watchlist before saving the entry.
+    - If the video is already in the watchlist, raise a ValidationError.
+    - Otherwise, save the entry with the current user's watchlist.

 ### def remove_video(self, request, video_id=None):
 Removes a video from the authenticated user's watchlist.